pettarin/wiktts/README.md

 * {{hyphenation|pro|nun|ci|a|tion|lang=en}}
 ```

-This project provide tools to **extract** pronunciation information
+This project provides tools to **extract** pronunciation information
 from MediaWiki dump files, to **clean** the mined IPA strings,
 and to **prepare** input files for **Machine Learning (ML) tools**
 used in computation linguistics and speech processing.